Last updated on November 7th, 2023 at 11:47 am

-Under the old city walls and across the Old Fortress is Faliraki, a picturesque small rocky promontory, a beach reachable by steps from the main road above at Mouragia area, the beach is also called Mpania tou Alekou (Baths of Alex).
+Under the old city walls and across the Old Fortress there is Faliraki, a picturesque small rocky promontory, reachable by steps from the main road above at Mouragia area, the beach is also called Mpania tou Alekou (Baths of Alex).

-Also South of Garitsa bay and after Anemomylos dock, just under Mon Repos palace, there is the beach of Mon Repos, it was the former royal baths, it is preferred by locals and pupils for a quick dive.
+Also South of Garitsa Bay and after Anemomylos dock, just under Mon Repos palace, there is the beach of Mon Repos, which was the former royal baths.
+It is preferred by locals and pupils for a quick dive.

 Both are popular among locals.

 Is the Sea warm in Corfu?

 Yes, the sea in Corfu is generally warm, especially during the summer months.
 The temperature of the sea varies depending on the time of year, but generally, it is warm enough for swimming from May to October.

 In May, the sea temperature in Corfu starts to warm up, with an average temperature of around 18°C (64°F).
 By July and August, the sea temperature can reach a peak of around 26°C (79°F), making it very comfortable for swimming.